 When a blue view is good for you: why we love our wetlands

-World Wetlands Day on 2 February 2020 is an international celebration of the planet’s marshes, peat bogs, reedbeds and estuaries – have, for centuries, provided people with water, food, fuel, and building materials – and they’re essential in combating the climate emergency.
+Our wetlands – marshes, peat bogs, reedbeds and estuaries – have, for centuries, provided people with water, food, fuel, and building materials – and they’re essential in combatting the climate emergency.
 We explore these special places.

-Not only great for the planet, our wetlands are also spaces to explore, exercise, and enjoy – places that are particularly important in giving us space to breathe.
+Not only great for the planet, our wetlands are also spaces to explore, exercise, and enjoy.
 And the positive impact they can have our health is becoming increasingly clear.

 Finding calm in nature